gammesB/tiny-slider-withfixes/README.md

 *[top↑](#tiny-slider-2)*

 ## Not implemented due to already being implemented or another reason
+https://github.com/ganlanyuan/tiny-slider/pull/597 --if this gets implemented maybe more events would be better like when the next slides starts.
 - https://github.com/ganlanyuan/tiny-slider/pull/572 --issue seems to only come up when it can't find something with the given id. https://github.com/ganlanyuan/tiny-slider/pull/472 --stop auto play while touching is already implemented

+## todo
+https://github.com/ganlanyuan/tiny-slider/pull/596 --directory file was removed on this fork as it was broken. when added again this should be added too.

 ## Features
 <table class="table">